-This report presents for consideration by the Committee the independent report prepared by Ms Christine Molitor, Independent Advisor to the Executive Committee, pursuant to section 102A of the Local Government Act 1999.
+Ms Christine Molitor, Independent Advisor to the Executive Committee, will provide a written report for consideration of the Committee at its meeting on Tuesday 18 June 2024.
 Following receipt of the independent advice, the Committee will recommend to Council changes to the Chief Executive's remuneration package and/or contract as a result of the review.